JimmyGnosis/TileFix/README.md

 # Construction

-Editors Used: Adobe Photoshop CS6, MeeSoft's Image Analyzer, IrfanView, LibreSprite, BAFEd, EditArt, Magica Voxel, Qubicle Construction Time: TileFix officially began development in April of 2025.
+Editors Used: Adobe Photoshop CS6, MeeSoft's Image Analyzer, IrfanView, LibreSprite, BAFEd, EditArt, Magica Voxel

+Construction Time: TileFix officially began development in April of 2025.
 Some of these tiles I edited in the past ten years or so.
 Known Bugs/Problems: May introduce graphical issues with user maps that contain creative texture or sprite work.
 It should not introduce issues to the base game.